RonakR68/POSIX-Shell/README.md

 - A user defined interactive POSIX based shell program using cpp which supports a semi-colon separated list of commands.

 ## Features
-- Display: On running the shell program, the prompt of the form '_username_@_system_name_:_current_directory_>' is displayed.
+1. Display: On running the shell program, the prompt of the form '_username_@_system_name_:_current_directory_>' is displayed.
 The directory from where shell is invoked is considered as home directory and indicated by ~
-- Handling of random spaces and tabs in user input.
+2. Handling of random spaces and tabs in user input.
 Also multiple commands can be entered using ';' as a separator.
-- Includes implementation of basic commands such as cd, pwd, echo, ls (with flags) from scratch using system calls.
+3. Includes implementation of basic commands such as cd, pwd, echo, ls (with flags) from scratch using system calls.
-- System commands: Foreground and Background processes.
+4. System commands: Foreground and Background processes.
 Any command ending with '&' is treated as a background command.
-- custom pinfo command that display's process information using process id.
+5. custom pinfo command that display's process information using process id. 'pinfo': prints info of shell program. 'pinfo <pid>' prints info of process with pid.
-- Search functionality to search file or directory under current directory recursively.
+6. Search functionality that searches for the file or directory under current directory recursively and returns true or false.
-- I/O redirection: Input and output redirection using < and > respectively.
+7. I/O redirection: Input and output redirection using < and > respectively.
 Example: for output redirection: 'echo "hello" > output.txt' and for input redirection:'cat < example.txt'
+8. Pipe: Supports single pipe commands.
+Use '|' as linking character between two commands.
+No redirection operators supported.
-- Simple signals such as CTRL-C (interrupt any currently running foreground process), CTRL-D (logout of shell) and CTRL-Z (pushes any currently running foreground process into the background, and change its state from running to stopped).
+9. Simple signals such as CTRL-C (interrupt any currently running foreground process), CTRL-D (logout of shell) and CTRL-Z (pushes any currently running foreground process into the background, and change its state from running to stopped).
-- History: 'history' command by default displays last 10 used commands. 'history <num>' commands displays only last num commands upto limit of 20.
+10. History: 'history' command by default displays last 10 used commands. 'history <num>' commands displays only last num commands upto limit of 20.
 History is tracked for all sessions in a file.

 ## Files Overview:
 - cd.cpp: contains code which implements cd functionality using chdir system call